geoscixyz/em/content/case_histories/do27do18tkc/data.rst

 Frequency-Domain EM
 -------------------

-The DIGHEM system coil configuration allows to collect the vertical (z) and in- line (x) components of the magnetic field in the frequency domain.
-A bucking coil is used to cancel the primary signal from the transmitter loop.
+The DIGHEM system coil configuration allows to collect the vertical (:math:`B_z`) and in-line (:math:`B_{xy}`) components of the magnetic field in the frequency domain.
+A bucking coil was used to cancel the primary signal from the transmitter loop.
 The receiver records the in-phase and quadrature components secondary field in *parts-per- million* (ppm) of the primary field :math:`B_{P}` such that:

 :math:`B_{ppm} = B / B_{P} * 10^6`

+FEM data are often interpreted by simple visual inspection of each frequencies.
+From the :ref:`skin depth<harmonic_planewaves_homogeneous_skindepth_formula_quasi>` approximation, the highest frequencies can be used to delineate near-surface conductors whereas deeper structures can potentially be detected at the lower frequencies.
+From the data provided, the quadrature data of the in-line data (:math:`B_{xy}`) were missing.
+Hence only the vertical co-planar data were used in this study.

 .. raw:: html
 	:file: ./images/Data_DIGHEM_InPhase.html